Why is success frightening?

 >>> You might find this article interesting: So what if I hate working?

 2. Because we’re ashamed

-Succeeding inevitably involves being put centre stage.
-Not everyone can stand being put in this position, especially in a country like France, where personal success is often frowned upon and is a source of envy and suspicion.
+Accomplishing new feats inevitably involves being put center stage.
+Not everyone can stand being put in this position, especially when personal achievements are often frowned upon and act as a source of envy and suspicion.
 But that’s not all.
 It’s not uncommon for some women to carry out self-sabotage, fearing they might be more successful than their partner and outshine them.
 Many are also scared of succeeding and outperforming their family members, especially their parents.
 Psychologically, it’s not easy for everyone to reach a position higher than that of their parents.
-In some families it’s not even readily accepted.
+In some families, it’s not even readily accepted.
 So in order to not feel excluded, it’s common to shy away from being a high achiever.

-Lack of self-confidence is often linked to the fear of succeeding.
-Am I capable?
+Lack of self-confidence is often linked to the fear of achieving amazing things.
+Am I capable of pulling this off?
 Am I up to the task?
 Am I going to manage?
-By repeating these questions to ourselves we prevent ourselves from making progress along the path of success.
+By repeating these questions to ourselves, we prevent ourselves from making progress along the path of glory.

 Once at the top, falling will be harder and more painful.
-This apprehension is sometimes the cause of fearing success.
-After a great achievement, we are scared that everything will stop and that we will fail once again, which will feel more even more brutal.
-These negative thoughts have a significant impact on us and drag us away from the path of success.
-You have to understand that life is full of ups and downs and so fearing failure means fearing success.
+This apprehension is sometimes the cause of fearing achievements.
+After pulling off a great feat, we are often scared that everything will stop and that we will fail once again, which will feel more even more brutal.
+These negative thoughts have a significant impact on us and drag us away from the path of greatness.
+You have to understand that life is full of ups and downs, and so fearing failure means fearing success.
 They go hand in hand.

-Editor's Advice – Look out for avoidance strategiesWe are still not conscious of our fear of success.
-It is sometimes hiding in small behaviours that we have, which are in fact avoidance strategies we put in place.
-Procrastination, perfectionism, only being able to see problems, avoiding unknown situations are all self-control behaviours that cover up our fear of succeeding.
+Editor's Advice – Look out for avoidance strategiesWe are still not conscious of our fear of achievement.
+It is sometimes hiding in small behaviors that we have, which are in fact avoidance strategies we put in place.
+Procrastination, perfectionism, only being able to see problems, avoiding unknown situations are all self-control behaviors that cover up our fear of succeeding.